Where does child marriage happen?

 Deep-rooted patriarchal beliefs, the low value placed on girls, and the desire to control women, especially girls' sexuality, underlie child marriage.

-Communities expect girls to become wives and mothers, and with limited opportunities for education and work there are often not many alternatives.
-Even if opportunities are available, the social norm of valuing boys over girls means parents often do not think it worthwhile investing in their daughter’s education.
+Social expectations and norms around the world expect girls to become wives and mothers, and in poorer communities with limited opportunities for education and work it may seem like the alternatives are limited.
+Even if opportunities are available, social norms that value boys over girls and support rigid gender roles means parents might not think it worthwhile investing in their daughter’s education.

 Child marriage is also closely linked to female genital mutilation (FGM) – the partial or full cutting of a girl’s clitoris and labia for non-medical reasons – which is considered essential for marriage in many communities, particularly in sub-Saharan Africa.